Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Lots of time consumed on data analysis
 - Many manual tasks such as manual historicizing of KPIs per week

+### Reproducability
+Each piece of work should benefit the wider team / company.
+Often that means that we should spend 30% more time to make something reproducible:
+- Do things in Looker rather than SQL so others can access it.
+Eventually people will use the queries wrong and get inconsistent data or it will break often and becomes hard to maintain.
+If we can't use Looker without doing something custom and complex, can they combine Looker to pull and Excel to manipulate?
+- Add dimensions to Looker and let the whole business access it

+This will mean that everyone can access the data, people will build on top of your work rather than you having to build from scratch each time.
+It helps soklving business problems faster and encourages collaboration between the business and BI

+If we cannot have something centrally stored and managed (e.g. in Looker) we want to make it reproducible in notebooks:
+- Makes it easy to run code again with the different tiles that run independently
+- It's much easier to read and you can create a story going through all the different steps
+- Each tile can have multiple outputs making it much more efficient to actually develop

 ### Measuring BI success